learn-co-students/module-2-code-challenge-round-1-nyc01-seng-ft-04-mod-2-code-challenge---pizza-restaurants-1590156306/README.md

 - A Pizza can be sold at many Restaurants
 - A Restaurant can sell many Pizzas
-- RestaurantPizza stores an integer price for each pizza (Remember, each Restaurant can choose how to price its own Pizzas)
+- RestaurantPizza stores an integer price for each pizza (Remember, each Restaurant can choose how to price its own Pizzas) DONEEE

 ### 2. Pizza Show Page

 There should be a show page for each Pizza.
 It should display the name and ingredients.
+DONEEE

 ### 3. Restaurant Show Page